Workforce diversity and inclusion Q&A

 Cultural competencies are a congruent set of knowledge, skills, abilities, and behaviors that enable individuals to work effectively in cross-cultural situations.
 It promotes respect and understanding of diverse cultures and social groups, and an appreciation of each individual’s unique attributes.
 Cultural competencies enable employees to respond to others in a manner that demonstrates an effort to understand subtle differences such as communication style, problem-solving, values, and conflict resolution styles.

-For an example, see the DSHS Cultural Competency Model.
+For an example, see the DSHS Cultural Guidance Planning Guide

 Why are diversity and inclusion relevant to government performance?